stepaola/tech-gender-gap/README.md

 ##Initiatives
 * [Black Girls Code](http://www.blackgirlscode.com/): Black Girls CODE is devoted to showing the world that black girls can code, and do so much more.
+* [Girls Who Code](http://girlswhocode.com/): Girls Who Code programs work to inspire, educate, and equip girls with the computing skills to pursue 21st century opportunities.
+* [she++](http://www.sheplusplus.org/): She++ is a social enterprise that empowers women to make their mark on the technology industry.
 * [Celebrating Ada](http://info.thoughtworks.com/ada2015.html)

 ##Articles